 Since 2007, the Leitner Center for International Law and Justice at Fordham Law School has offered scholarships and stipends to students from the Global South to attend the LL.M.
 Program in International Law and Justice at Fordham Law School.
 In 2011, the program was renamed the Vivian Leitner Global South LL.M.
 Scholars Program which aims to enable graduate students from the developing world to enroll in Fordham’s Master of Laws (LL.M.) in International Law and Justice.

 The program offers Selected Scholars a scholarship that waives tuition for the LL.M in International Law and Justice.
-Candidates unable to secure alternate funding may be eligible for a stipend covering living expenses for the ten months of the LL.M. program.

 The Program is named to honor the memory of Vivian Leitner, who passed away in 2010, was an intrepid traveler, a student of many cultures, and a fierce critic of injustice wherever she found it.
 She was born in Turkey, eventually immigrating to the US in 1950.
 She was always grateful for the opportunities she found in the U.S. to advance her education and her work.
 It is therefore fitting to name in her honor this scholarship program that seeks to create such opportunities for others.